marols27/UR5ChessbotRemake/README.md

 ### UML diagram
-This is a more detailed diagram of the backend going into detail about the differen classesw within the program
+This is a more detailed diagram of the backend going into detail about the differen classes within the program
 ```mermaid
 classDiagram
     class UR5Robot {